makersacademy/airport_challenge/README_new.md

 I want to prevent landing when weather is stormy
 ```

-Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
+# Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour."

+---

 To accomplish this, I approached it in a similar way as we did the Boris Bikes Challenge.
 The first was to wrap my brain around what the challenge was really asking from us, which came from reading the user stories and understanding what they were really asking.
-To do this I wrote up some domain models, and concluded that it would be important to create two new objects: airports and airplanes.
+To do this I wrote up some [domain models] (https://github.com/day-katy/airport_challenge/blob/master/user-stories.md), and concluded that it would be important to create two new objects: airports and airplanes.
 To do this, I ran feature tests to create new planes and airports, and ran into my first errors:

 2.7.0 :001 > airport = Airport.new
 Traceback (most recent call last):